Deep4GB/Resume-NLP-Parser/README.md

 1. Clone this repository to your local machine.

 2. Set up the necessary Python environment with required libraries.
-You can use `pip` to install the required dependencies listed in `requirements.txt`.
+Install the required dependencies listed in `requirements.txt` using `pip`.

+3. Run the following command in the terminal:
+    ```bash
- 3. streamlit run app.py in terminal
+    streamlit run app.py
+    ```

-4. Upload resumes
+4. Upload resumes.

-5. Use the provided search and filtering functionalities to explore the parsed data.
+5. Utilize the provided search and filtering functionalities to explore the parsed data.

 ## Future Enhancements